-By Sawalbil Assibi Janet, Founder of Val Charity Foundation
+By Janet Assibi Sawalbil, Founder of Val Charity Foundation

 In the heart of Ghana’s Eastern Region, nestled in the bustling town of Akim Oda, I have had the privilege of making a difference in the lives of many underprivileged children.
 My name is Janet Assibi Sawalbil, but in the corridors of the schools where I’ve worked and on the lips of the children whose lives I’ve touched, I am affectionately known as Ama Val, The Sewing Teacher.
 At 25, my journey from the quaint village of Sunyani in the Bono Region to becoming a beacon of hope has been both challenging and rewarding.